A satisfying aroma is coming from the oven. Soon we’ll be enjoying the tender texture and delicate flavor of a butternut squash.

 2 Tablespoons Chopped Walnuts (optional)

-1 Tablespoon Butter, Ghee or Margarine (casein-free)
+1 Tablespoon Butter, Ghee, Margarine (casein-free) or Oil

 1 Tablespoon Agave, Honey or Brown Sugar